 The old model assumed data flowed into a few databases with clear schemas.
 You showed a dense policy, captured a one-time “I agree,” and that was that.
 LLMs broke those assumptions.

 - Unstructured intake.
-Your model sees raw PDFs, email signatures, chat logs, transcripts, screenshots with EXIF.
+Your model sees raw PDFs, email signatures, chat logs, transcripts, and screenshots with EXIF.
 Consent must apply before you parse and vectorize.

 - Derived artifacts.
 A single document becomes dozens of chunks, embeddings, caches, and evaluation sets.
 Consent must travel with those derivatives.